vi-bulchandani/smart-lab/README.md

 - allowing entry to only the recognised members of the lab through **face recognition**.
 We have used the Google Facenet model for this.
 - Real time intrusion detection system at the door
 - Environment Sensing of the Lab
-- Count of people currently in the lab and the entry and exit logs
+- Count of people currently in the lab and the entry and exit logs (this is not yet fully implemented)
 - Using the environment variables to open/close the AC vent based on user preference
-- Android application where you can upload your photo for recognition, see the live environment data and set the temperature preferences
+- Android application where you can upload your photo for recognition, see the live environment data and set the temperature preferences and view entry logs and person count

 -------------------------------------------------------------
 ## Materials Used